FerMusicComposer/4GeeksFamilyAPI-v2/README.md

+This is my version of the original excersise.
+I added the update endpoint and also the implementation is slightly different from what the test expects.

+It doesn't pass the original test but I think this is a more complete version of the exercise.

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32) Family Static API

 The Jackson Family needs a static API!
 We need to build the *data structures* and create API endpoint to interact with it using Postman.